OCDO/pldo/README.md

 # Planar Defects Ontology (PLDO)

-Plane Defect Ontology (PLDP) is an ontology designed to describe planar defects in crystalline materials, such as grain boundaries and stacking faults, with a focus on their atomic-scale structure and properties.
+PLDO is an ontology designed to describe planar defects in crystalline materials, such as grain boundaries and stacking faults, with a focus on their atomic-scale structure and properties.

 * **Documentation:** https://ocdo.github.io/pldo/